Neocolonialism: Neocolonial economic dominance

 In 1961, regarding the economic mechanism of neocolonial control, in the speech Cuba: Historical Exception or Vanguard in the Anti-colonial Struggle?, Argentine revolutionary Che Guevara said:

 Dependency theory

 Dependency theory is the theoretical description of economic neocolonialism.
 It proposes that the global economic system comprises wealthy countries at the centre, and poor countries at the periphery.
 Economic neocolonialism extracts the human and natural resources of a poor country to flow to the economies of the wealthy countries.
 It claims that the poverty of the peripheral countries is the result of how they are integrated in the global economic system.
 Dependency theory derives from the Marxist analysis of economic inequalities within the world's system of economies, thus, under-development of the periphery is a direct result of development in the centre.
 It includes the concept of the late 19th century semi-colony.
-It contrasts the Marxist perspective of the theory of colonial dependency with capitalist economics.
-The latter proposes that poverty is a development stage in the poor country's progress towards full integration in the global economic system.
-Proponents of dependency theory, such as Venezuelan historian Federico Brito Figueroa, who investigated the socioeconomic bases of neocolonial dependency, influenced the thinking of the former President of Venezuela, Hugo Chávez.

 Cold War

 During the mid-to-late 20th century, in the course of the ideological conflict between the U.S. and the U.S.S.R., each country and its satellite states accused each other of practising neocolonialism in their imperial and hegemonic pursuits.
 The struggle included proxy wars, fought by client states in the decolonised countries.
 Cuba, the Warsaw Pact bloc, Egypt under Gamal Abdel Nasser (1956–1970) et al. accused the U.S. of sponsoring anti-democratic governments whose regimes did not represent the interests of their people and of overthrowing elected governments (African, Asian, Latin American) that did not support U.S. geopolitical interests.

 In the 1960s, under the leadership of Chairman Mehdi Ben Barka, the Cuban Tricontinental Conference (Organisation of Solidarity with the People of Asia, Africa and Latin America) recognised and supported the validity of revolutionary anti-colonialism as a means for colonised peoples of the Third World to achieve self-determination, a policy which angered the U.S. and France.
 Moreover, Chairman Barka headed the Commission on Neocolonialism, which dealt with the work to resolve the neocolonial involvement of colonial powers in decolonised counties; and said that the U.S., as the leading capitalist country of the world, was, in practise, the principal neocolonialist political actor.